 Literally translated as “poop in the head,” this Pinoy expression is a euphemism for a man who has been cheated by his wife or partner, but doesn’t know it yet.
 Worse, almost everybody knows about it (or can see the “poop” in his head, so to speak) except him.

 11. “Consuelo de bobo.”

-Consuelo de bobo (or “consolation for the idiot”) is a band-aid solution or a mock consolation given to those who has just suffered loss, rejection, or other hardships in life.
-And as the definition suggests, the benefits or relief a person get from consuelo de bobo are anything but permanent.
-Think of the money handed out by politicians to poor communities or the prize given to runner-ups in a contest as pampalubag-loob.
+Consuelo de bobo (or “consolation for the idiot”) is a band-aid solution or a mock consolation given to those who have just suffered loss, rejection, or other hardships in life.
+And as the definition suggests, the benefits or relief a person gets from consuelo de bobo are anything but permanent.
+Think of the money handed out by politicians to poor communities or the prize given to runner-ups in a contest.